mingminggl/mingminggl.github.io/README.txt

-# Ming Ming's Portfolio Website
+# Ming's Portfolio Website

 Welcome to my personal portfolio website, a central hub showcasing my past work and professional accomplishments.
-This site is designed to give you a comprehensive look at my skills and experiences, reflecting my journey and achievements in the field of [Your Field/Specialization].
+This site is designed to give you a comprehensive look at my skills and experiences, reflecting my journey and achievements in the field of Information Systems.

 ## Description